 “We will not allow Hamas to hide behind hospitals or humanitarian sites,” Defence Minister Israel Katz said.
 “We will strike its leaders wherever they are hiding until we achieve our war objectives – freeing our hostages and eliminating Hamas’s military capabilities.”

-Sinwar is the younger brother of Yahya Sinwar, who was killed by the IDF in October last year.
-Yahya Sinwar was one of the masterminds of the October 7 attacks, alongside Mohammed Deif who was killed last July.
+The elder Sinwar was one of the masterminds of the October 7 attacks, alongside Mohammed Deif who was killed last July.